Last updated:

 Philanthropic contributions

-If you have questions about donating to the CDP Sudan Humanitarian Crisis Fund, need help with your disaster-giving strategy or want to share how you’re responding to this disaster, please contact development.
+If you have questions about donating to the CDP Sudan Humanitarian Crisis Fund, need help with your disaster-giving strategy or want to share how you’re responding to this crisis, please contact development.

 (Photo: Homes destroyed by the violence between Sudanese Armed Forces and Rapid Support Forces in Sudan, April 2023.
 Photo courtesy of Patty McIlreavy.)